2. Nockamixon State Park — Quakertown

 The Grounds for Sculpture in Hamilton, N.J. is just over the state line from Pennsylvania.
 The outdoor museum is big enough to explore for a whole day, with nearly 300 sculptures, many of which are fine for little ones to touch.

 18. Johnson’s Corner Farm — Medford, NJ

-Starting on April 1, Johnson's Corner Farm in Medford, N.J., will reopen for the season.
+Starting on March 24, Johnson's Corner Farm in Medford, N.J., will reopen for the season.
 Navigate the sunflower maze, take a farm tour, or pick your own strawberries from mid-May until mid-June.
-You can also enjoy the colorful Tulip Trail, coming in mid-April 2022.
+You can also enjoy the colorful Tulip Trail, opening for tulip picking in early April 2023.

 19. Atlantic City, NJ

 Just over an hour from Center City Philadelphia, Atlantic City, New Jersey, boasts a wide range of entertainment and activities.
 Visit Storybook Land, open on weekends in April, for classic rides set amongst classic characters and locations.
 Or visit the Steel Pier on the boardwalk, and then stop at Lucy the Elephant on Atlantic Avenue to view the oldest roadside attraction in the U.S.A., a six-story elephant built in 1881.

 20. Revolution Rail — Cape May, NJ

 For older kids, spend a day biking the Revolution Rail in Cape May, New Jersey.
 Wind through scenic marshland, view a deserted railroad track, and check out interesting overlooks.
 You can also stop at a nature preserve for a short walk along the trail.
 Reservations through Revolution Rail should be made online in advance.